James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 	.ASCIC	"Install vector"
 ```

-This is the first bit of code we're writing now that is execually a bunch of executable instructions.
+This is the first bit of code we're writing now that is actually a bunch of executable instructions.
 Let's break it down.

 1.	`ldaa #$0C` followed by `os dp$emit` clears the screen.
 Here, we're loading in to the CPU's A register the value `#$0C`. `#$0C` is the ASCII code used to clear a terminal's screen.